Where Tech Education and Entrepreneurship Collide: Young, Diverse Students Solving Issues in NYC CommunitiesJuly 6, 2016

 Students continued to collaborate with technology professionals and entrepreneurs from the First Lady’s Reach Higher initiative.
 This initiative aims to target the lack of access to career counseling middle and high school students have.
 Students conducted conference calls with all five of the finalists, participating in their app demos and sharing questions and feedback.
 One of the app groups, Hats & Ladders, created by ThinkZone Games, invited our class of students to their Electric Fun Stuff office for a follow-up conversation about their app and the opportunity to try out their prototype product.
 Our students really enjoyed the engagement with inspiring tech professionals and felt proud to share their projects as young entrepreneurs as well.

-For more information about this partnership and on student projects, contact Code/Interactive’s Program Director, Tom O’Connell at [email protected].Tags: app development, EarSketch, MIT App Inventor
+For more information about this partnership and on student projects, contact Code/Interactive’s Program Director, Tom O’Connell at [email protected]are.ci.Tags: app development, EarSketch, MIT App Inventor

 Categorised in: Partnerships